ODF (OpenDocument Format): Introduction and Translation

 ODB (OpenDocument Database)

-Database documents save database tables, queries, forms, etc., similar to the MDB format of Microsoft Access.
+Database documents store database tables, queries, forms, etc., similar to the MDB format of Microsoft Access.

 Used for data management, query reports, etc.